currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      Angular adds a decorator to the component class to provide any required metadata.
+      Currin adds a decorator to the component class to provide any required metadata.
       The `@Component` decorator declares that the class is a component and provides metadata about that component such as its selector (or tag) and its template.